HINSDALE — Joann Pyritz has coached Lyons’ girls volleyball team since 1989 and has won two state championships.

 “I feel like we’ve got each other’s back no matter what,” Babich said.
 “There was a free ball that I jumped on in front of Toni.
 We don’t argue [about who gets the ball].”

-In the second game, Gonzalez came in to serve Lyons to a 12-9 lead on Juley’s kill.
-Two points earlier, Babich made a one-handed save at the sideline.
+In the second game, Gonzalez came in to serve Lyons to a 12-9 lead on Juley’s only kill of the match.
+Two points earlier, Babich made a one-handed save of a ball at the sideline.
 During a rally that gave Lyons a 13-10 lead, it was Babich’s turn with another one-handed save along the opposite sideline.

-With only 18 substitutions allowed per match, it’s important that Pyritz pick and choose situations that allow her to put in defensive players.
+With only 18 substitutions allowed per match, Pyritz must pick and choose which situations allow her to put in defensive players.

 “Passing and defense really sets the tone for our game,” Pyritz said.

-Lyons’ defensive-first philosophy worked against the Devils, which had a match-high 13 kills and two aces from 6-3 San Diego-bound outside hitter Lauren Fuller.
+Lyons’ defensive-first philosophy worked against the Devils (16-5, 3-1), which had a match-high 13 kills and two aces from 6-3 San Diego-bound outside hitter Lauren Fuller.
 No other Hinsdale Central player had more than three kills.

 “It’s a great feeling like no other,” Gonzalez said.
 “You can’t find it on any other teams [to compare to] when all three of us are on the court.”